-“Our research offers novel insights into this common sleep disorder and provides a clear scientific link between action monitoring, consciousness and sleepwalking,” said team member Oliver Kannape, lecturer in cognitive neuroscience at the University of Central Lancaster in England.
+“Our research offers novel insights into this common sleep disorder and provides a clear scientific link between action monitoring, consciousness and sleepwalking,” said team member Oliver Kannape, lecturer in cognitive neuroscience at the University of Central Lancashire in England.
 “You can learn a lot of neuroscience by studying brains that are different.”

 “This most interesting study buttresses the growing concept that disorders of arousal, such as sleepwalking, represent a dissociation of wake/sleep states resulting from an admixture of wakefulness and non-REM sleep,” said Mark Mahowald, retired professor of neurology at the University of Minnesota Medical School, who was not involved in the project.
 “The study suggests that some degree of such dissociation may even exist during the apparent full-waking state.
 This fascinating finding is supported by the fact that as a group, sleepwalkers experience more objective sleepiness during the day than non-sleepwalkers.”